 - There will be flowers in the church for your wedding.
 Closer to your wedding date colour schemes can be discussed.

 - The complete wedding service lasts around thirty minutes from the time the bride enters the church.
 The Bride is requested to be on time.
 The Groom should be 15 minutes early.

-- As it is a Christian Marriage Service which will take place, it is appropriate that couples attend church services prior to their wedding.
-We have an informal evening service on Sunday at 5.00pm in the Kincumber Youth Centre, Kincumber.
-The Parish has a number of organists and one of these will be happy to play for your wedding.
+- As it is a Christian Marriage Service which will take place, couples are encouraged to attend church services prior to their wedding.
 Any music or solos other than church organists must have minister’s approval.

-- The marriage service is a simple and sincere ceremony where two people make promises to one another before God, and before family and friends.
-Be careful not to over glamorize what is going on.
+- The marriage service is a simple and sincere ceremony where two people make promises to one another before God, and before their family and friends..

 - You should be totally aware of what is happening on the day – so NO alcohol or drugs BEFORE the ceremony.
-If you partake, then be aware that the service will be cancelled.
-If you need such ‘Dutch courage’ then you are not ready to take on the responsibility of marriage.
+If you partake, then be aware that the service may be cancelled as it may be deemed that you are not in a fit state to make a legal commitment to your fiancé.